geoview-core - v2.2.0

 ISO_DISPLAY_TIME_FORMAT_MINUTES: TypeDisplayDateFormat = ...

-A Default time only format for English and French
+A default time-only format for English and French.

 ISO_DISPLAY_YEAR_ONLY_FORMAT: TypeDisplayDateFormat = ...